 - Use metros as it is way safer.

 Bangalore Fort was built by Kempe Gowda I, the founder of Bangalore, in the year 1537.
 It began as a mud fort.
-The closest metro station is the Kempe Gowda metro station.
-The fort is just about 3 to 4 kilometres from the metro train station.
+The closest metro station is the KR Market metro station.
+The fort is just about few hundred metres from the metro train station.

-- There is an entry fee that can be purchased at the entrance of the fort.
+- There is no entry fee to visit the fort.

 - Timings for visiting the fort: